himanshu-ch-2005/ML/README.md

 # My Machine Learning Journey

 Hi, I'm currently learning Machine Learning and building my skills step by step.
-This repository contains my daily practice, projects, and progress.
+This repository contains my practice work, projects, and progress as I explore and implement different concepts.

-## Learning Progress

-Day 01: Simple Linear Regression
-Day 02: Multiple Linear Regression
-Day 03: Gradient Descent & Regression from Scratch

-## Projects
+## About This Repository

-### Day 01: Simple Linear Regression
-Built a regression model to predict salary based on experience
-Used Python and Scikit-learn
-Learned basics of model training and visualization

-### Day 02: Multiple Linear Regression
-Worked with multiple features to improve prediction accuracy
-Generated dataset using make_regression
-Applied Multiple Linear Regression using Scikit-learn
-Built my own Multiple Linear Regression model from scratch
-Tested model on Diabetes dataset and Salary dataset
-Compared custom model with Scikit-learn and got similar results

-### Day 03: Gradient Descent & Regression from Scratch
-Implemented Gradient Descent from scratch
-Built Batch Gradient Descent, Stochastic Gradient Descent, and Mini-Batch Gradient Descent
-Trained models on synthetic and Diabetes datasets
-Compared results with Scikit-learn models
-Learned how models update parameters to minimize error
-Visualized learning and model behavior
+This repository showcases my hands-on work where I focus on understanding how models work internally by building them from scratch, along with using standard libraries.
+It reflects my learning process, consistency, and practical approach toward mastering Machine Learning.

 ## Tools & Technologies